david-swift/SuggestionField/README.md

 # SuggestionField
-A simple TextField for SwiftUI with suggestions in the background.
+A simple text field for SwiftUI with completion suggestions in the background.

 ## Overview
 Use a _SuggestionField_ when you want a TextField but with suggestions for completing the input.